erinmahon/Alchemy_CMS_Demo/README.md

 The installing of Alchemy CMS is very easy.
 You just need to run the gem command.

-gem install alchemy_cms
+$ gem install alchemy_cms

 You now have the newest Alchemy CMS gem installed on your system!

-3.1 Create a new application
+<h4>Create a new application</h4>

 The gem provides an executable file that can automagically create new rails applications with a pre-configured Alchemy CMS engine.
 While the installation process you will get asked about your local development environment.
 Just follow the instructions.

-alchemy new YOUR_APP_NAME
+$ alchemy new YOUR_APP_NAME
-The following parameters are available for the installer:

-—database=sqlite3
-—scm=git/svn

 The installer creates a database, migrates the tables and also seeds them.
 After finishing, your application is ready to start!

-3.2 Install into an existing Rails application
+<h4>Install into an Existing Rails Application</h4>
 If you already have an existing Rails application, you can require the Alchemy CMS gem in your app.

-Just add this line to your Gemfile.
+Add these Gems to Gemfile.

+gem 'alchemy_cms'
-gem 'alchemy_cms', '~>2.1'
+gem 'alchemy-devise'

 Since Alchemy CMS is a mountable engine, you need to define the mountpoint in your config/routes.rb file.

 MyApp::Application.routes.draw do
   mount Alchemy::Engine => '/'
 end

 You can mount Alchemy on every route you want. pages, cms, typo3, what ever you want.
 Most of the time you go with the root route.

 Now you need to run bundler for installing the dependencies.

-bundle install
+$ bundle install
 It´s recommended to create the folders Alchemy CMS needs.

-rails generate alchemy:scaffold
+$ rails generate alchemy:scaffold
 Copy the database migration files to your application.

-rake alchemy:install:migrations
+$rake alchemy:install:migrations
 Migrate the database to get the table structure.

-rake db:migrate
+$rake db:migrate
 Seed the database with initial data.

-rake alchemy:db:seed
+$rake alchemy:db:seed
 You´re done!
 Alchemy is now available in your Rails project!

 4 Running Alchemy CMS!